11 Introduction to RF electronics

 pict

-Part of an incident signal is reflected at an impedance discontinuity.
+Reflections: part of an incident signal is reflected at an impedance discontinuity.

 Without digging into details, part of an incident (voltage) wave on an impedance discontinuity is reflected.
 The reflected fraction is denoted by the (complex) reflection coefficient Γ that depends on the source impedance Z0 and the load impedance ZL as